AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-sql-server-iaas-overview.md

 * [Choose a cloud SQL Server option: Azure SQL (PaaS) Database or SQL Server on Azure VMs (IaaS)](../../../sql-database/sql-database-paas-vs-sql-server-iaas.md) provides a detailed comparison between SQL Database and SQL Server running on a VM.

 ## Create a new SQL VM
-The following sections provide direct links to the Azure Portal for the SQL Server virtual machine gallery images.
+The following sections provide direct links to the Azure portal for the SQL Server virtual machine gallery images.

 Find step-by-step guidance for creating a new SQL VM in the tutorial, [Provision a SQL Server virtual machine in the Azure portal](virtual-machines-windows-portal-sql-server-provision.md).
 Also, review the [Performance best practices for SQL Server VMs](virtual-machines-windows-sql-performance.md), which explains how to select the appropriate machine size and other features available during provisioning.